3.2 Administration and governance

 The Division is also responsible for vocational rehabilitation and other labour market policy issues concerning people with impairments who have a diminished work capacity.
 Included in the Division’s areas of responsibility are administrative and development issues concerning the Swedish Public Employment Service (Arbetsförmedlingen) and the Council for the European Social Fund in Sweden (Swedish ESF Council).

-The Ministry of Enterprise and Innovation (Näringsdepartementet) is responsible for matters relating to housing and urban development, state-owned enterprises, information technology, enterprise and industrial policy, rural affairs, regional growth, postal service issues and infrastructure.
+The Ministry of Climate and Enterprise (Klimat- och näringslivsdepartementet) is responsible for matters the climate, the environment, energy, enterprise, innovation as well as radiation safety, the 2030 Agenda for Sustainable Development and outdoor life.
+The Ministry is also working to ensure the transition to a circular economy.
 Included in the Ministry’s areas of responsibility are administrative and development issues concerning the Swedish Innovation Agency (Vinnova) and the Swedish Agency for Economic and Regional Growth.

 The Public Employment Service (Arbetsförmedlingen) is in charge of managing youth employment measures in Sweden.
 The Public Employment Service is a single authority which means that all PES offices in Sweden are governed by the same rules and regulations.
 This ensures that the service offered is the same all over the country.
 However, factors such as local differences in labour demand can affect the range of education/training opportunities available, but in general all measures are offered on a national level.